 What can you do if you have a looming HELOC reset in your near future?
 You can ease the burden by making extra payments on the principal before the reset, to the extent you can afford to do so.
 Beyond that, your best hope is to refinance — if you have suitable credit.

 To refinance, you will need a good credit score (potentially in the 700 range), a low debt-to-income ratio, and a solid source of income — just as you would for most home purchases.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
 Depending on your qualifications and preferences, you may simply be able to take out a new HELOC that includes the old balance or refinance the combined HELOC and outstanding mortgage.
 At current low rates, a combined refinance is probably the better option to avoid the longer-term pain of yet another reset at rates that are likely to be considerably higher.

 If you are underwater in your home or have insufficient credit to refinance, your options are limited.
 The best choice is to try to work out extended terms for your HELOC repayment.
 You will pay more over time but can reduce your monthly payments to a more manageable level.
 The HELOC holder has incentive to work with you, since a HELOC is essentially a second mortgage on a home and is therefore less likely to be repaid should you fall into foreclosure.